 The Maintenance Company: If the employer complied with regularly scheduled maintenance but the maintenance company did not thoroughly inspect and repair the vehicle, they may be liable for the accident.

 The Vehicle Manufacturer: If the accident was caused by faulty equipment on the commercial vehicle, the manufacturer of those parts may be to blame.

 A Third Party: If the car was carrying a load that was not loaded correctly, and the load caused the accident, the company responsible for loading the vehicle could be responsible.
 This may be the driver’s employer, or it could be a third-party freight company.

 The City or A Contractor: An accident can also be caused by poor road conditions like potholes or debris on the road.
 If this is the case, the city or a contractor may be liable for damages.

-Ohio Commercial Driver’s License Requirements
+Columbus Commercial Driver’s License Requirements